A New One-Point Residual-Feedback Oracle For Black-Box Learning and Control: Numerical Experiments

 We use the proposed residual feedback to optimize the policy parameters in a LQR problem, as in \cite{fazel2018global,malik2018derivative}.
 Specifically, consider a system whose state $x_k \in \mathbb{R}^{n_x}$ at time $k$ is subject to the dynamical equation $x_{k+1} = A x_k + B u_k + w_k$, where $u_k \in \mathbb{R}^{n_u}$ is the control input at time $k$, $A \in \mathbb{R}^{n_x \times n_x}$ and $B \in \mathbb{R}^{n_x \times n_u}$ are dynamical matrices that are unknown, and $w_k$ is the noise on the state transition.
 Moreover, consider a state feedback policy $u_k = K x_k$, where $K \in \mathbb{R}^{n_u \times n_x}$ is the policy parameter.
 Policy optimization essentially aims to find the optimal policy parameter $K$ so that the discounted accumulated cost function $V(K) := \mathbb{E}\big[ \sum_{t = 0}^{\infty} \gamma^{t} (x_k^T Q x_k + u_k^T R u_k)\big]$ is minimized, where $\gamma \leq 1$ is the discount factor.

 In our simulation, we select $n_x = 6$, $n_u = 6$ and $\gamma = 0.5$.
 Therefore, the problem has dimension $d = 36$.
 When implementing the policy $u_k = K_t x_k$, due to the noise $w_k$, evaluation of the cost of the policy $K_t$ is noisy.
 We apply the one-point feedback~\eqref{eqn:OnePoint} with noise \cite{gasnikov2017stochastic}, two-point feedback with uncontrolled noise \cite{hu2016bandit,bach2016highly} and the residual one-point feedback~\eqref{eqn:GradientEstimate_Noise} to solve the above policy optimization problem.
 To evaluate the cost $V(K_t)$ given the policy parameter $K_t$ at iteration $t$, we run one episode with a finite horizon length $H = 50$.
 The dynamical matrices $A$ and $B$ are randomly generated and the noise $w_k$ is sampled from a Gaussian distribution $\mathcal{N}(0, 0.1^2)$.
+We select the exploration parameter $\delta$ as $\delta = 0.1$, and the stepsizes for the proposed residual feedback estimator, the two-point estimator and the conventional one-point estimator are $2\times10^{-3}, 2.5\times10^{-3}, 1.5\times10^{-4}$, respectively.
 We run each algorithm $10$ times.
 At each trial, all the algorithms start from the same initial guess of the policy parameter $K_0$, which is generated by perturbing the optimal policy parameter $K^\ast$ with a random matrix, as in \cite{malik2018derivative}.
 Each entry in this random perturbation matrix is sampled from a uniform distribution in $[0, 0.2]$.
-The performance of all the algorithms over $10$ trials is measured in terms of $|V(K_t) - V(K^\ast)|$ and is presented in \Cref{fig:lqr}.
+The performance of all the algorithms over $10$ trials is measured in terms of $|V(K_t) - V(K^\ast)|$ and is presented in Figure~\ref{fig:lqr}.
 We observe that the residual one-point feedback~\eqref{eqn:GradientEstimate_Noise} converges much faster than the one-point oracle in \cite{gasnikov2017stochastic} and has comparable query complexity to the two-point feedback under uncontrolled noises considered in \cite{hu2016bandit,bach2016highly}.
 This corroborates our theoretical analysis in Section~\ref{sec:stochastic}.
-Furthermore, we apply our residual-feedback zeroth-order gradient estimate to solve a large-scale stochastic multi-stage decision making problem with problem dimension $d = 576$.
-The implementation details and results of the simulation can be found in the supplementary material, where it can be seen that our residual feedback achieves similar improvement of the convergence rate over the conventional one-point feedback scheme.